Saturday, June 25, 2022

 I received a phone call from a friend later asking if I had heard about the kid being struck, and did I know him.
 My son had run cross country but had graduated before this kid got to high school.
 My youngest was a year behind Austin and knew who he was but didn't know him.

 When my son ran cross country, it was not unusual to see him and his fellow runners running down the various streets here in Ventura.
 Going from the high school down Seaward was a standard run, and once in a while I would see my son and his teammates running down the sidewalk.
 It's downhill to the beach, and the team would get there and then run the Promenade.
 Though my son was never a Varsity runner, Ventura XC did instill a sense of pride and love for running, and even now, as a member of the Marine Corps, he still runs beyond what would be normal PT.
 I felt bad for Austin's family, of course, but also for Austin's teammates and especially for Austin's Coaches.
 The Cross Country Coaches were great with my son, who was essentially a space taker on a team that would win state, making him feel wanted and important.
-How horrible it would for a coach to send kids out running and then have one not make it back.
+How horrible it would be for a coach to send kids out running and then have one not make it back.

 I guess I could look, but if I recall, drugs and alcohol were not a factor.
 The truck that struck Austin lost control, jumped the curb and hit the runner.
 It was an accident.